barkamol-valiy/authentication/README.md

 ## Contact

-For any inquiries or issues, please contact the author at `<your-email>`.
+For any inquiries or issues, please contact the author at `barkamol.valiy@gmail.com`.